malm0d/RareSkills-ZK-Book/module2/06-QAPs/01_Quadratic_Arithmetic_Programs.md

 FYI: vector addition and polynomial addition are isomorphic (structurally identical, so this is one case where the homomorphism is bi-directional).

 We know that testing for R1CS equality takes $\mathcal{O}(n)$ time since it requires comparing all $n$ constraints.
-Thus, we can leverage the homomorphism between vectors in a finite field under addition and polynomials in a finite field under addition, in order to test for R1CS equality in $\mathcal{O}(n)$ time.
+Thus, we can leverage the homomorphism between vectors in a finite field under addition and polynomials in a finite field under addition, in order to test for R1CS equality in $\mathcal{O}(1)$ time.

 This is what a Quadratic Arithmetic Program is.